-The Congressional Future Caucus is our nation's first and only caucus for young members of Congress (approximately under the age of 45).
+The Congressional Future Caucus is our nation's first and only bipartisan caucus for young members of Congress.

-These members come together across partisan lines to creatively and pragmatically forge nonpartisan common ground on issues facing America's next generation, such as enhancing American competitiveness and innovation.
+These members come together across partisan lines to creatively and pragmatically forge common ground on issues facing America's next generation, such as higher education, entrepreneurship, and veteran’s employment.

-Future Caucus members also engage in nonpartisan outreach to Millennials and build key generational relationships across the aisle.
-The Caucus consists of about twenty-five Congressional members.
+Future Caucus members are committed to engaging in nonpartisan outreach to millennials and building key generational relationships across the aisle.

 Future Caucus Events

 On Thursday, September 19th the Millennial Action Project convened members of the Congressional Future Caucus and leading stakeholders from academia, industry, and government to discuss the global rise of artificial intelligence.
 Over dinner, attendees discussed the state of domestic AI policy, the progress of computing advancements, the persistent need for human capital, and the debate around data regulation.
 Throughout the evening we heard encouraging consensus from most parties involved who agreed broadly on the transformational nature of this technology and the need for more urgent U.S. leadership.

 On August 12, MAP partnered with Brookings Institution, Pew Research Center, and Frameworks Institute for a special edition of our Millennial Mondays Lunch Series.

 MAP and the George Washington University’s Graduate School of Political Management hosted a networking reception for members of the Millennial Action Staff Association ahead of the 2019 Congressional Baseball Game.